openvax/pyensembl/README.md

-The `EnsemblRelease` object has methods to let you access all possible combinations of the annotation features *gene\_name*, *gene\_id*, *transcript\_name*, *transcript\_id*, *exon\_id* as well as the location of these genomic elements (contig, start position, end position).
+The `EnsemblRelease` object has methods to let you access all possible combinations of the annotation features *gene\_name*, *gene\_id*, *transcript\_name*, *transcript\_id*, *exon\_id* as well as the location of these genomic elements (contig, start position, end position, strand).

 ## Gene Names